dBildungsplattform/dbildungs-iam-server/docs/logging.md

 Every module has an entry in the config file to set its log level.
 If no entry is found, then the default loglevel is set for this module.

-The entry has to follow the naming convention of `THISMODULE_LOG_LEVEL` for the key where `THISMODULE` is the whole Module name in uppercase.
+The entry has to follow the naming convention of `MY_FANCY_MODULE_LOG_LEVEL` for the key where `MY_FANCY_MODULE` is the whole Module name in uppercase separated by underscores before each uppercase character in the original class name (e.g. `MyFancyModule`).
 The value is the log level as string.
 The possible log levels are:
 - `emerg`
 - `alert`